-- In a small saucepan, bring the milk to a scalding temperature, stirring frequently.
-Remove immediately from heat after scalding.
+- In a small saucepan, bring the milk to a scalding temperature (170 degrees).
+Remove immediately from heat.

 - Meanwhile, combine 1/3 cup butter, sugar, and salt in a medium bowl.
-Pour scalded milk over the top and cool to 110°F to 115°F, stirring occasionally.
+Pour scalded milk over the top and cool to 110 degrees to 115 degrees, stirring occasionally.
 Whisk in the eggs.

-- While the scalded milk mixture is cooling, soften (bloom) the yeast in the warm water for 5 minutes.
+- While the scalded milk mixture is cooling, soften (bloom) the yeast in the warm water (110 degrees) for 5 minutes.

 - Turn out the dough onto a heavily floured surface and shape into a ball.
 Place in a greased bowl and brush with 1 teaspoon melted butter.
-Cover the bowl with plastic wrap and let rise in a warm place (80°F to 85°F) until doubled in volume, about 2 hours.
+Cover the bowl with plastic wrap and let rise in a warm place (80 degrees to 85 degrees, see recipe notes) until doubled in volume, about 2 hours.